Update: NOW Real Food Macadamia Nuts Recalled

 Do I Have a Macadamia Nut Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in macadamia nut lawsuits.
-We are handling individual litigation nationwide and currently accepting new food poisoning cases in all 50 states.
+We are handling individual litigation nationwide and currently accepting new food poisoning lawsuits in all 50 states.